TomekBekus02/BurgerApp/README.md

 Password: test
 <br><br><br>

-🚀 How to Run This App
+🚀 How to Run This App Localy

 1️⃣ Clone the repository